Manual Review Sync Queues for CouchDB Replication

 def _evaluate_conflict_severity(self, doc: dict, conflicts: List[str]) -> bool:

-Returns True if the document requires manual review.
+"""Return True if the document requires manual review.

-Heuristic: >2 conflicting revisions, missing 'provenance' field,
+Heuristic: three or more competing revisions, a missing 'provenance'

 """